yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-faq.md

 You can connect to clusters in the following ways:

 Cloud Shell
 : Run the [ysqlsh](../../admin/ysqlsh) or [ycqlsh](../../admin/ycqlsh) shell from your browser to connect to and interact with your YugabyteDB database.
-Cloud shell does not require a CA certificate or any special network access configured.
+Cloud Shell does not require a CA certificate or any special network access configured.

 Client Shell
 : Connect to your YugabyteDB cluster using the YugabyteDB [ysqlsh](../../admin/ysqlsh) and [ycqlsh](../../admin/ycqlsh) client shells installed on your computer.